 Berberine’s effects on blood sugar, lipids and hypertension

-Berberine has been extensively studied in clinical trials for lowering blood sugar, lipids and hypertension.
-Recently, the Journal of Ethnopharmacology published a detailed review of the 27 clinical studies done to review berberine’s effects on these disorders, which provided clear answer questions on its safety and efficacy.
+Berberine’s benefits have been extensively studied in clinical trials for lowering blood sugar, lipids, high cholesterol and hypertension.
+Recently, the Journal of Ethnopharmacology published a detailed review and meta analysis of the 27 clinical studies done to review it’s effects on these disorders, which provided clear answer questions on its safety and efficacy.

 The same sort of comparative results seen in type 2 diabetes were found in the treatment of elevated blood lipids (cholesterol and triglycerides) and high blood pressure.
-In regards to its effects on blood lipids, not only does it lower total and LDL cholesterol, unlike statins, berberine also lowers blood triglycerides and raises beneficial HDL cholesterol.
-Berberine has also been shown to lower apolipoprotein B by 13-15 percent, which is another very important risk factor to reduce heart disease.
+In regards to its effects on blood lipids, not only does it lower LDL cholesterol and total cholesterol, unlike statins, it also lowers blood triglycerides and raises beneficial HDL cholesterol.
+It has also been shown to lower apolipoprotein B by 13-15 percent, which is another very important risk factor to reduce heart disease.

 Berberine also promotes insulin sensitivity by increasing the number and activity of available insulin receptors.
 This allows the same concentration of insulin to be more effective at moving glucose out of the bloodstream.
 Using insulin more efficiently is a foundation for successfully supporting healthy blood sugar levels.